 (1) A CCF shall maintain a document, process and report all incidents and emergencies to ODYS in accordance with department guidelines.

 (2) Critical incidents.
-Critical incidents shall be reported immediately to the bureau.
+Critical incidents shall be reported immediately to the ODYS bureau of community facilities.
 Written incidents shall follow all verbal notification.

 (b) Regular population counts will be conducted by facility staff.
 All population counts will be conducted and documented in accordance with the facility policy and procedures.